deconf/Analytics-Insights/readme.txt

 - Exclude user roles from tracking
 - Accelerated Mobile Pages (AMP) support for Google Analytics
 - Ecommerce support for Google Analytics

+User privacy oriented features:

+- IP address anonymization
+- option to follow Do Not Track (DNT) sent by browsers
+- support for user tracking opt-out

 Google Analytics Dashboard for WP enables you to easily track events like: